Light propagation and gravitational lensing effects in charged Kalb-Ramond spacetime in nonlinear electrodynamics: Lensing phenomena

 The expression for the simplified scenario above must be consistent with the light deviation in the field regime for a BH similar to that of Schwarzschild and analyzed in Ref. \cite{Junior:2024vdk}.
 On the other hand, by also turning off the Lorentz symmetry violation effects $l\to{0}$, we recover the light deviation for the Schwarzschild BH, and this result can be compared with several works obtained in the literature, and its reduced expression is given below

+{In order to assess the validity of the approximation given in Eq.~\eqref{15}, we compare it graphically with the numerical integration of Eq.~\eqref{13}.
+This comparison is shown in Fig.~(\ref{Numerico_analitico}).
+We find that the approximation provides an excellent agreement for small values of $M/\beta$.
+However, as this ratio increases, the analytical expression begins to exhibit significant discrepancies with respect to the numerical result.}

 Figure (\ref{FRACO1}) provides a simplified illustration of weak-field light deflection for a Schwarzschild BH under Lorentz symmetry violation.
 This phenomenon, arising from Kalb-Ramond gravity, is governed by a parameter linked to a non-zero vacuum expectation value.
-Our results in Eq. (\ref{16}) remain consistent with the optical analysis previously established in Ref. \cite{Junior:2024vdk}.
-In the Fig. (\ref{FRACO1}), the solid black curve corresponds to the standard Schwarzschild spacetime, while the dashed lines depict the influence of this vacuum-driven term.
-We observe that as this parameter increases positively, the angular deviation decreases, suggesting a potential attenuation of the spacetime curvature.
-This behavior is reversed for small negative values, in alignment with Refs. \cite{Duan:2023gng, Junior:2024vdk, Cordeiro:2025cfo}.
+Our results in Eq. (\ref{16}) remain consistent with the optical analysis previously established in Ref. \cite{Junior:2024vdk}. {In Fig. (\ref{FRACO1}), the solid black curve corresponds to standard Schwarzschild spacetime, while the dashed lines represent the influence of this vacuum-driven term.
+We observe that as this parameter increases positively, the angular deviation decreases, suggesting a potential attenuation of spacetime curvature or perhaps even representing a repulsive gravity regime.
+On the other hand, for small negative values, the angular deviation becomes positive, causing the metric to retain its signature Eq. (\ref{m1}).
+This behavior can be observed through the colored solid curves in the same figure.
+These results are consistent with Refs. \cite{Duan:2023gng, Junior:2024vdk, Cordeiro:2025cfo}.}